How Would Lubitsch Do It?

 NEXT WEEK:

-Eric Dienstfrey joins us to discuss the sound technology behind THE MERRY WIDOW.
-For details as to where to find this film, check out our resources page.
+Matt Severson joins us to discuss Wes Anderson and The Grand Budapest Hotel.
+For information as to where to find this film, check out our resources page.

 We have a Discord!